Stefan Halper: Lawsuit

 The "Russian" woman, former Cambridge academic Svetlana Lokhova sued Halper in 2019 for $25 million, alleging he had conspired with multiple news outlets to spread the false and salacious narrative that she had seduced Flynn on orders from the Russian government.
-Halper filed a response to the lawsuit in which he declared that he is entitled to the legal immunity ordinarily afforded to federal agents, "even if the lawsuit's allegations are true".
-Halper's motion to dismiss stated in part:"Private individuals who participate in FBI investigations are subject to the federal common law qualified immunity applicable to government agents."
+Halper filed a response to the lawsuit in which he declared that he is entitled to the qualified immunity ordinarily afforded to federal agents, "even if the lawsuit's allegations are true".
+Halper's motion to dismiss stated in part: "Private individuals who participate in FBI investigations are subject to the federal common law qualified immunity applicable to government agents."
 The suit was dismissed by a three-judge panel of the Fourth Circuit Court of Appeals in April 2021.